paldhous/ucsc/2019/visual-journalism/md/data-processing-r.md

 If your enviroment is in the `List` view (look at top right), use the drop-down menu to switch to the `Grid` view.

-The two objects will be of type `spec_tbl_df f`, a variety of the standard R object for holding tables of data, known as a **data frame**:
+The two objects will be of type `spec_tbl_df`, a variety of the standard R object for holding tables of data, known as a **data frame**:

 ![](./img/data_processing_r_7.jpg)